 Single fares vary within the Greater Nottingham area, given the varying lengths of route, ranging from a flat £2.30 on NCT, to variable singles based on route length on Stagecoach (Nottingham to Arnold is £2.20) and trentbarton services.
-Network and day caps vary from a cap of £4.20 on NCT services, to a cap between £6.60 - £10.10 on a trentbarton service, depending on the time of day, and area, as these fares are calculated using a tap on tap off (TOTO) system, and £7.20 for a Stagecoach network ticket.
+Network and day caps vary from a cap of £4.70 on NCT services, to a cap on a trentbarton service of £5.20, depending on the time of day, and area, as these fares are calculated using a tap on tap off (TOTO) system, and £8.50 for a Stagecoach network ticket.

 The Robin Hood multi-operator, multi-modal ticketing scheme enables travel on all operators across Greater Nottingham.
-A day cap of £4.80 is available for adults.
-Paper day tickets, ITSO smart season cards and Pay as You Go (ITSO) with complex single and multi-operator day capping provide a comprehensive range of travel products to cater for most travel needs for adults, under 19's and students.
-In addition to this, Nottingham contactless will offer multi operator capping from November 2021.
+A day cap of £4.80 is available for adults through the Flexible Days platform.
+Paper day tickets, ITSO smart Season cards and Pay as You Go (ITSO) with complex single and multi-operator day capping provide a comprehensive range of travel products to cater for most travel needs for adults, under 19's and students.

+In addition to this, Nottingham contactless started offering multi operator capping in the summer of 2022.
 The multi-operator offer broadly mirrors the commercial offer, however, there are some areas of inconsistency and elements of the scheme which require improvement:

-- Not all operators in Greater Nottingham are involved in all areas of the scheme most (but not all) bus operators sell and accept paper day tickets and smart season cards, but fewer operators are involved in the Pay as You Go scheme, and fewer still in Nottingham Contactless. - The Robin Hood pricing mechanism leads to wide ranging premium differential across the product range compared to commercial operator prices.
-Some prices are higher than they should be, while other prices are lower than they should be, including undercutting a very small number of commercial operator prices for the equivalent product.
+Not all operators in Greater Nottingham are involved in all areas of the scheme - most (but not all) bus operators sell and accept paper day tickets and smart season cards, but fewer operators are involved in the Pay as You Go scheme, and fewer still in Nottingham Contactless

+The Robin Hood pricing mechanism leads to wide ranging premium differential across the product range compared to commercial operator prices.
+Some prices are higher than they should be, while other prices are lower than they should be, including undercutting a very small number of commercial operator prices for the equivalent product